I remember being about 32 weeks pregnant and all the conversation at work switched from, "How ya feeling?" to "Are you packed yet?".

 I forgot the second time.
 I'm a dick, I know.

-Hope the list helps and let me know what I forgot.
+Hope the list helps and let me know what I missed.

 Here's the list along with a printable version of What to Pack in Your Hospital Bag.